gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 bin/jellyfish
 ```

-You should see the same output as you saw previously.
+You should see the same output that you saw previously.

 ### Operating more efficiently in the command line environment